 Propane is usually a preferred fuel type for power generators because it’s cheap and widely available.
 Generally, propane is a slow-burning fuel because it has a lower burning index (BTU).

 This property makes it more efficient compared to other fuel types.
-In addition, since it can run longer than other fuel types, most generator users prefer it over other fuel types.
+Additionally, since it can run longer than other fuel types, most generator users prefer it over other fuels.

-So, a generator will run longer on propane than gas.
+So, a generator will run longer on propane than on gas.

 If you fill the same amount of propane and gas into two different generators, the generator with propane gas will last three times longer than the gas-powered generator.
 Of course, this is on the condition that the generator’s size and load are the same.

-One gallon of propane and gas used in two generators will mean that the propane-powered generator will run for 32 hours, while the gas-powered generator will operate for 10 hours or even less.
+Using one gallon of propane and gas in two generators will result in the propane-powered generator running for 32 hours, while the gas-powered generator will operate for 10 hours or less.

-These numbers indicate that propane is better than gas.
+These numbers suggest that propane is a more suitable option than natural gas.
 Why?
 Because it’s cheaper and it keeps the generator running for hours.

 Propane Generator Run Time Calculator